What to Know About Sailing With a Third Person in a Cabin

 While the price break on the fare of a third passenger is nice, one area where they don’t get any relief is in gratuities.
 Third passengers pay the same gratuities as any other guest.
 This makes sense for the dining rooms; after all, even if you are the third person in a cabin you are still eating just like anyone else.
 But the gratuities also apply to the cabin steward who takes care of the room, even though they still have the same amount of space to tidy up.

 Where will that third person sleep in the room?
-Cruise ships do a great job of maximizing space, and that includes things like beds that drop down from the ceiling and couches that turn into beds to sleep another person.
-If your third person is an infant or a toddler, then the cruise line can supply you with with a crib (sometimes a “Pack-and-Play”) for your kiddo to sleep.
+Cruise ships do a great job of maximizing space, and that includes things like beds that drop down from the ceiling and/or couches that turn into beds to sleep another person.

-Interior Cabins Are Going to Be Crammed
+Interior Cabins Are Going to Be Especially Cramped

-It’s obvious, but we should still mention that your cabin — especially if you are in a small interior room with no balcony space — will be cramped.
 Cabins are designed with two passengers in mind.
 With three, things get crowded.
 If you plan on sailing with three, we’d suggest a balcony cabin (which offers a little outside space) and/or plan on spending time in the public areas around the ship or in port.

 A Third Passenger Could Make Drink Packages Expensive

 While a third passenger can sail for cheap, there’s one area that could end up costing a lot more money — drink packages.
 Drink packages have become popular among cruise passengers.
 You pay one set fee and can drink your fill.
-For between $50-$100 per day (plus gratuity), you can just ride up to the bar and get pretty much anything you want, from cocktails to beer to wine to soda and more.
+For between $60-$100 per day (plus gratuity), you can just ride up to the bar and get pretty much anything you want, from cocktails to beer to wine to soda and more.

 However, if one adult in the cabin buys the alcoholic drink package, then most cruise lines make each adult in the cabin purchase it as well.
 If everyone planned to buy the package anyway, this is no big deal.
 But if there is a person that won’t get their money’s worth, then the drink package is a huge added expense to cruising with another person.